jdenalil/SailPlanning/README.md

 We would like to arrive at some goal location at some time using the minimum power, given the following:
 1. Goal relative position and arrival time
 1. Magnitude and direction of ocean current
-1. Power use vs. water speed profile for the craft
+1. Power use vs. water speed profile for the craft, including a maximum speed

 ### Implementation Overview:
 The Solution in this repo uses A* search with modified functions for transition dynamics, hueristic, and success.
 The goal of the search is to minimize power use.